AymanNabih/custom_kmeans/README.md

 ## Example
 ![Moons](Moons.png)

 In this example, we want to put each moon in it's own cluster.
+We see that using Euclidean distance doesn't get us what we want as the left side of the U-shaped moon is close (in terms of Euclidean distance) to points on the other moon.
+To solve this I've implemented a custom distance function that assumes one point is the local min or max of a parabola defined by $y = ax^2 +bx+c$, where a is either $-1$ or $+1$

-We see that u See examples.py
+See examples.py